COURSE OVERVIEW

 407917 Lesions in different skin types 407917 4 6 10

-Grand Total 80
+Grand Total 82

 The Professional Diploma of Dermoscopy has been designed to meet the needs of medical professionals who wish to acquire near-expert level skills in the use of dermoscopy.
-Participants will see a new dimension to their clinical practice as they are equipped with the knowledge to handle a broad spectrum of age groups, skin types and lesion types, enabling them to assess skin lesions with the utmost confidence.
 The course is suitable for medical doctors and degree-qualified nurses who work under their supervision, as well as for International Medical Graduates.
-Participants must have successfully completed the HealthCert Advanced Certificate of Dermoscopy course (or a qualification deemed equivalent) and HealthCert also highly recommends successful completion of at least 50 cases of dermoscopy prior to enrolment.
-Equivalent alternatives include: practical experience, other qualifications or successful completion of the Advanced Certificate examination.

 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.